-Reference throughout this Code will be made to "professional accountants", which is interpreted in the context of the ACCA Code of Ethics and Conduct as members or, where appropriate, students, affiliates or member firms of ACCA.
+Reference throughout this Code will be made to "professional accountants", which is interpreted in the context of the ACCA Code of Ethics and Conduct as members or,

-- 8. ACCA registered students, affiliates and members are required to observe proper standards of conduct.
-The Code applies to all ACCA registered students, affiliates and members in relation to all matters connected to their professional lives.
+- where appropriate, students, affiliates, ACCA firms or persons who otherwise agree to be bound by the Code. - 8.
+ACCA registered students, affiliates, members and all persons who otherwise agree to be bound by the Code are required to observe proper standards of conduct.
+The Code applies to all ACCA registered students, affiliates, members and all persons who otherwise agree to be bound by the Code in relation to all matters connected to their professional lives.
 This means that in matters connected to their professional lives, they must refrain from taking any action which amounts to a departure from the standards set out in this Code.
 In both their professional and personal lives, they must also refrain from what is described in ACCA's bye-law 8 as misconduct. - Registered students and affiliates are bound by the ethical requirements of ACCA, as affirmed by their signature on the application forms to be enrolled as registered students. - 10.
 Registered students remain bound by ACCA's ethical requirements during the period between successful completion of the examinations and their admission to membership (i.e. those having affiliate status).
 On admission to membership they become subject to the same requirements in their new capacity.